 The phrase “fear of the Lord” occurs twenty-five times in the New American Standard Bible (NASB).
 The phrase occurs twenty-three times in the Old Testament and two times in the New Testament.
 The phrase first appears in 2 Chronicles 19:7 and then again two verses later.
 The other references are as follows: Job 28:28; Ps.
 19:9; 34:11; 111:10; Proverbs 1:7; 1:29; 2:5; 8:13; 9:10; 10:27; 14:26-27; 15:16, 33; 16:6; 19:23; 22:4; 23:17; Isaiah 11:2-3; 33:6; Acts 9:31; and 2 Corinthians 5:11.
 The phrase “fear of the Lord” appears more times in the book of Proverbs than in any other book in the NASB.

-The word “fear” in the phrase “fear of the Lord” comes from the Hebrew word YIRAH (transliterated), and it means “to be terrified” (Jonah 1:10), “to be awe” (1 Kings 3:28), and “to have respect” (Lev.
-19:3).
+The word “fear” in the phrase “fear of the Lord” is translated from two Hebrew words pahad and yira.
+Pahad means “dread” and yira means “frighten” (Jonah 1:10, “fear” (Ezekiel 30:13) and “reverence” (Job 15:4).
 The “fear of the Lord” is the reverence one would pay to a king because he is the majesty.
-But if one has offended the king and punishment is coming, that fear in the Hebrew is YARE.
-YARE is used in the phrase “fear the Lord” 31 times in the Old Testament.
-Therefore, when one sins, that person might fear God’s discipline (Deut.
-10:20).
+But if one has offended the king, punishment could be expected.

 The fear of the LORD is the beginning of knowledge;

 Fools despise wisdom and instruction.
-(NASB) Prov.
-1:7
+Proverbs 1:7 (NASB)

 The fear of the LORD prolongs life,

 But the years of the wicked will be shortened.
-(NASB) Prov.
-10:27
+Proverbs 10:27 (NASB)

 The fear of the LORD is a fountain of life,